-Claim: The Obama administration has ordered $1 billion worth of disposable coffins for use in FEMA camps.
+Claim: The Obama administration has ordered $1 billion worth of disposable coffins for use with FEMA camps or Ebola victims.

 Examples:[Collected via e-mail, January 2014]